 What is Atlassian Intelligence AI in Analytics?

-Atlassian Intelligence is a collection of AI-powered features built directly into the Atlassian Cloud platform, which you probably know from tools like Jira, Confluence, and Jira Service Management.
+Atlassian Intelligence is a collection of powerful AI features built directly into the Atlassian Cloud platform, which you probably know from tools like Jira, Confluence, and Jira Service Management.
 The main idea is to help your team be more productive by automating tasks, summarizing long comment threads, and even generating new content.

 Under the hood, it’s a combination of Atlassian's own machine learning models and tech from partners like OpenAI.
 This allows it to do a bunch of different things, from drafting a quick project update to translating a comment into another language.